stefaneidelloth/treezjs/doc/installation/jupyterLabInstallation.md

 ## Install workspace_module

-The JupyterLab extension workspace_module allows to extend JupyterLab with code that is located in the JupyterLab workspace.
+The JupyterLab extension workspace_module allows extending JupyterLab with code that is located in the JupyterLab workspace.

 * Open a console window (Press keys Win + R, enter "cmd" and click OK)